utkarshcmu/grafana.org/content/blog/2017-07-07-timeshift-ep3.md

 	</div>
 </div>

 In addition to the plugins available for download, there are hundreds of [pre-made dashboards](https://grafana.com/dashboards?utm_source=blog&utm_campaign=timeshift_3) ready for you to import into Grafana to get up and running quickly.
-Check out some of the popular dashboards
+Check out some of the popular dashboards.

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">